Please "like" and "share" this page and the individual pages you visit here.

 The Way of the Righteous Gentiles

-The Noahide Way is a clear path with glorious blessings for those who walk it.
-Its heart is the Seven Laws, but our sages teach us that following "the letter of the law" is not as effective as observing it with joy and gladness of heart.
+Derech Noahide, the Noahide Way, is an easy life path with glorious blessings for all who choose to walk it.
+The heart of this universal covenant consists of Seven Laws.
+Our sages teach that following "the letter of the law" is not as effective as observing it with joy and gladness of heart.
+This is true for the Jew and Gentile alike.
+HaShem is not a slave master, G-d forbid, He is our most trusted Friend and Guide.
 What does HaShem (God) require of Noahides?

 Will the Lord be pleased with thousands of rams, with myriad streams of oil?
 Shall I give my firstborn for my transgression, the fruit of my body for the sin of my soul?

-Come before Him not with burnt offerings and extremism, but with justice, loving kindness, and humility.
+Come before the Eternal One not with burnt offerings and extremism, but with justice, loving kindness, and humility.
+Come before Him with mercy for others that you might merit His Mercy.

-To guide Noahides in this path HaShem established the Seven Laws.
+To guide Noahides in this Path of Love and Justice HaShem has established Seven Universal Laws.
 Let's take a look at these:

 HaSheva Mitzvot B'nei Noach